michaelruocco/idv-context/README.md

 ## Todo

+*   Move ApiError to entities and rename Error and move Error Handlers into use cases

 *   Add integration test for merging lockout attempts when identity merged

 *   Add functionality to mask mobile numbers on post response by adding flag to policy then using json masker in